okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 The "A" record is the fundamental type of DNS record.
 It stands for "Address".
 The A record is use by a computer to translate the name of the domain to the IP address.

+#### TTL Record

+`Time to Live` - the length of time that the DNS server is cached either on the server or you PC.

 ## Definitions

 |			|									|